AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Troubleshooting/Why is no data displayed in Application Monitoring after the ARMS agent is installed
         on a Java application in a cluster of Container Service for Kubernetes (ACK)?.md

     -   If the pod logs of arms-pilot report an STS error, authorize the cluster of the application and restart the pod of the application.
 For more information, see [Install the ARMS agent for Java applications in Container Service for Kubernetes](/intl.en-US/Application monitoring/Quick start/Monitor Java applications/Install the ARMS agent for a Java application deployed in Container Service for Kubernetes.md)。
     -   If the pod logs of arms-pilot do not report an STS error, contact the ARMS DingTalk account arms160804.
 8. On the Pods tab, click **Edit** next to the required pod.
-In the Edit YAML dialog box, check whether the YAML file contains the followingjavaagent parameter:
+In the Edit YAML dialog box, check whether the YAML file contains the following javaagent parameter:

     ```
     -javaagent:/home/admin/.opt/ArmsAgent/arms-bootstrap-1.7.0-SNAPSHOT.jar